cdapio/cdap/docs/developer-guide/source/advanced.rst

 Here are some rules to follow for Flows, Flowlets and Procedures:

 - Keep transactions short.
-The Continuuity Reactor attempts to delay the beginning of each transaction as long as possible.
+The Cask Data Application Platform attempts to delay the beginning of each transaction as long as possible.
 For instance, if your Flowlet only performs write operations, but no read operations, then all writes are deferred until the process method returns.
 They are then performed and transacted, together with the